Construction of solutions for a critical elliptic system of Hamiltonian type: Introduction

-The proof of Theorem \ref{Thm1} is mainly based on a finite-dimensional reduction argument and local Pohozaev identities for syustem.
-To carry out the reduction procedure, it is essential to find the location of the bubbles.
-In \cite{CWY}, the location of the bubbles is determined by using a minimization or maximization procedure, since the bubble solutions they constructed concentrate at a local maximum or minimum point of $r^2V(r)$.
-In our case, $(r_0,y''_0)$ may be a saddle point of $r^2V(r,y'')$, so the above argument may fail.
-As in \cite{Rey}, it is natural to locate the bubbles by caculating the derivatives of the reduced functional.
-However, as Lemma \ref{expansion_2} shows, this cannot be achieved due to the difficulty to obtain a good estimate for the error term.
-Instead, as in \cite{PWY}, we will use the local Pohozaev identities for system to find algebraic equations which determine the location of the bubbles.
-To deal with the lack of parameter, as in \cite{WY}, we use the number of bubbles of the solutions, as a parameter to construct infinitely many positive bubbling solutions.
-This method has been applied to construct infinitely many positive solutions for other non-compact elliptic problems, see \cite{CWY,PWY,DLY,GPY,WY1,WY2,GLP} and the reference therein.
+The proof of Theorem \ref{Thm1} is mainly based on a finite-dimensional reduction argument and local Pohozaev identities.
+To perform the reduction procedure, it is essential to determine the location of the bubbles.
+In \cite{CWY}, the location of the bubbles was found by using a minimization or maximization procedure, and the bubble solutions constructed there concentrate at a local maximum or minimum point of $r^2V(r)$.
+However, in our case, $(r_0,y''_0)$ may be a saddle point of $r^2V(r,y'')$, so the above argument may fail.
+As in \cite{Rey}, it is natural to locate the bubbles by calculating the derivatives of the reduced functional.
+However, as shown in Lemma \ref{expansion_2}, this approach cannot be applied here because it is difficult to obtain a sufficiently good estimate for the error term.
+Instead, following \cite{PWY}, we use the local Pohozaev identities to derive algebraic equations that determine the location of the bubbles.
+To overcome the lack of parameters, as in \cite{WY}, we use the number of bubbles in the solutions as a parameter to construct infinitely many positive bubbling solutions.
+This method has been successfully applied to construct infinitely many positive solutions for other non-compact elliptic problems; see \cite{CWY, DLY, GLP, GPY, PWY, WY1, WY2} and the references therein.